matthubb17/School_District_Analysis/README.md

 ## Scores by School Spending:

+- For the $630-$644 grouping we saw a slight change in the data as this is where Thomas High School falls.
+This change was fairly small and only changed less than 0.1 percent.

 ![School Spending](https://github.com/matthubb17/School_District_Analysis/blob/main/Resources/Scores%20by%20School%20Spending.png)

 ## Scores by School Size:

+- Thomas high school falls in the medium category.
+This data changed less than 1 % point.

 ![School Size](https://github.com/matthubb17/School_District_Analysis/blob/main/Resources/Scores%20by%20School%20Size.png)

 ## Scores by School Type:

+- Thomas is a charter school and falls into this category.
+We saw that the change for charter schools scores changed once again by less than 0.1%.

 ![School Type](https://github.com/matthubb17/School_District_Analysis/blob/main/Resources/Scores%20by%20School%20Type.png)